katerinabc/Worldbuilding/readme.md

 ## Future Improvements

-- [ ] Support multiple user IDs
+- [ ] Improve error handling for API responses

+### data fetching and processing
 - [ ] Add time range filtering (30 days limit)
+- [ ] dynamic limit for number of casts to fetch: First time fetch all, second time only new casts
-- [ ] Improve channel handling
+- [ ] Improve channel handling (from parent_channel field to channel-id field)
 - [ ] Add URL metadata processing
 - [ ] Add image description capabilities
+- [ ] reaction fetching is still limited to first 100 reactions.

+### article generation
+- [ ] Add more memories
+- [ ] Add more casts
-- [ ] Include source URLs in article sections
+- [ ] Include source URLs of casts in article sections
-- [ ] Improve error handling for API responses

 ## Technical Details